Gnirt/gnirt.github.io/source/now/index.markdown

 footer: true
 ---

-This is here to remind me of what's important
+This is here to remind me of my current focus

 # Things I'm quitting

 1. Porn addiction
-2. Food addiction

 # Things I'm adding

-1. Gratitude in every moment.
-(It's fucking hard.)
+1. Learning how to grow a startup ([Plezi](https://www.welcometothejungle.co/companies/plezi), join us it is fun !)
+2. Learning Arab

 Page inspired by [Derek Sivers](http://nownownow.com/about)

-Last update: 1 september 2016
+Last update: 1 october 2018